jaredtking/heartbeat/README.md

 Nesting can be achieved by using building a tree of boolean operators.

 Currently, conditions are defined as nested objects for simplicity.

+### Schedule

+Schedule rules check for alert conditions according to a [later](http://bunkat.github.io/later) schedule.
+Possibilities include checking for a condition every hour, once a week, or on a particular date.
+A valid later schedule must be supplied to

 ### Alert